zerospiel/docs/docs/user-create-cluster.md

     ```shell
     kubectl get credentials -n accounting
     ```
-    When you find a `Credential` that looks appropriate, you can get more information by `describe`ing it, as in:
+    When you find a `Credential` that looks appropriate, you can get more information by `describe`-ing it, as in:

     ```shell
     kubectl describe credential accounting-cluster-credential -n accounting